sit-fyi/sit/doc/architecture_overview.md

 Reducer(State, Item) -> State1;
 ```

-In practicular terms, a reducer takes a state of the issue (a JSON object), and a record
+In practicular terms, a reducer takes a state of the item (a JSON object), and a record
-and returns an updated JSON object with the state of the issue.
+and returns an updated JSON object with the state of the item.
 In order to produce a meaningful
-representation of an issue, we must iterate records in order to get a valid result.
+representation of an item, we must iterate records in order to get a valid result.
 One of the
 interesting features here is the ability to process records up to a certain point to see how
-an issue looked back then.
+an item looked back then.

 Currently, the core dictionary processed by SIT is very small (but it is expected to grow) and
 can be found in [documentation](dict).

-One can look at the state of the issue with the `sit reduce <issue id>` command.
+One can look at the state of the item with the `sit reduce <item id>` command.

 By default, standard reducers are added to every new SIT repository, and can be updated
 from new SIT builds by running `sit populate-files`.